KaneHammond/SnowfallExtremes/README.txt

 well as a total output csv including coordinates for each station.
 This will allow you to import it into mapping software for a spatial analysis, or import into another program.

+What this program outputs:

+Data Coverage:
+  Snowfall
+  Temperature
+  Rain

+Snowfall:
+  Annual Average
+  Annual Average STD (Average standard deviation between events for a given year) CDF of Snowfall Events
+  Extreme Events annually
+  Annual Snowdays
+  Season End dates
+  Season Start dates
+  Seasno lenght (Defined as first snowfall to last for a given year)

+Temperature:
+  Annual Averages
+  Annual STD
+  Monthly Averages over time
+  Monthly STD over time
+  Seasonal Averages over time
+  Seasonal STD over time

+NOTED: This data is supported by a TotalOutSO.csv as well as figures in the file format requested.
+I typically use .png, they load more rapidly.